"International Journal of Physical Education, Sports and Health"

 The aim of present study is to compare the male and female university level swimmers with regard to their general self-efficacy.
 To accomplish the study purposive sampling technique has been used to select the sample of the study.
 The sample of the study has been selected from the All India inter University Aquatics (M & W) Championship held at Panjab University Chandigarh from 24th to 28th October 2016.
 For this purpose, total ninety (90) swimmers male (45) and female (45) both have been selected for the study.
 The selected subjects were ranged between the age group of 17 to 28 years.
 To assess the General Self-Efficacy, Schwarzer, R., & Jerusalem, M. (1995), General Self-Efficacy scale was used.
 To find out the significance difference between male and female swimmers of university level with regard to General Self-Efficacy ‘t’ test was applied through Statistical Package for Social Science (SPSS) version 16.0.
 The results of the present study show that male and female university level swimmers do not differ significantly with regard to their general self-efficacy.Pages: 65-67 | 727 Views 35 DownloadsDownload Full Article:

 How to cite this article:

-Dr. Dolly, Himanshu Hooda, Harpal Singh and Dinesh Kumar.
+Dr. Dolly, Himanshu Hooda, Harpal Singh, Dinesh Kumar.
 A comparative study of general self-efficacy of University level swimmers.
-International Journal of Physical Education, Sports and Health.
-2017; 4(1): 65-67.
+Int J Phys Educ Sports Health 2017;4(1):65-67.